kovach/web2/docs/live.md

 A dynamic system should build its own model of what the user knows and specialize itself.
 The goal is not to obscure details from the user, but rather gradually reveal detail efficiently.
-We want to enable the construction of systems whose users are free to continuously learn about them by localizing explanations at their effects.
+We want to enable the construction of systems whose users are free to learn continuously.

 ### Optimization